A lot of future parents opt for weather-inspired baby names due to their unique and strong meanings.

 Another name originating from Greece, Zephyrine, means ‘west wind.’
 Parents rarely name their girls this version in America.
 However, similar names like Severine and Seraphina are quite popular in European countries.

 So many names for boys are inspired by power, strength, and dominance that it is hard to believe that some popular names are actually weather-inspired as nature is considered feminine.

-There are weather baby names for boys meaning storm, thunder, wind that show wildness and power, but there are also names inspired by breeze, air and clear sky.
+There are weather baby names for boys meaning storm, thunder, and wind that show wildness and power, but there are also names inspired by a breeze, air, and clear sky.

 Again, there is a long list to choose from, whatever your preferences might include for a name for your little boy.

 This could be the most popular name in the US of Indian origins.
 Meaning ‘first ray of the sun,’ Aarush is a good name, especially for your firstborn son.